mljs/global-spectral-deconvolution/README.md

 Use a cuadratic optmizations with the peak and its 3 closest neighbors to determine the true x,y values of the peak?

 #### sgOptions={windowSize: 5, polynomial: 3}
-Savitzky-Golay paramters. windowSize should be odd; polynomial is the degree of the polinomial to use in the approximations. > 2
+Savitzky-Golay paramters. windowSize should be odd; polynomial is the degree of the polinomial to use in the approximations.
+It should be bigger than 2.

 ## Example
 ```js